 - Cons: Stiffer and harsher than its predecessor, tighter toe box, and an expensive price tag.

 As the name tells the story, tennis shoes are specialized shoes that are designed for people suffering from plantar fasciitis and play tennis regularly.
 These shoes have a lot in common with running shoes as these shoes also have to absorb energy upon impact and have good shock absorption.

-The best tennis shoes are more flexible and comfortable to move in as compared to the running shoes while the dissimilarities between tennis shoes and casual shoes are obviously many.
+The tennis shoes are more flexible and comfortable to move in as compared to the running shoes while the dissimilarities between tennis shoes and casual shoes are obviously many.

 The top three pairs of shoes for tennis have been picked based on durability, performance, and features needed for plantar fasciitis.

 When it comes to tennis shoes, the Gel-Resolution 6 by ASICS is one of the top products available.
 With all the latest features and technologies combined with stylish and colorful designs, the shoes are easily one of the best ones available, especially for people who suffer from plantar fasciitis.

 The shoes feature gel cushioning, which delivers maximum comfort and provides the right cushioning by adjusting to the foot’s shape.
 On the other hand, the PGuard toe protection technology and the AHAR technology that have been used in critical outsole parts deliver exceptional durability and feet protection.